nodejscn/node-api-cn/n-api/working_with_javascript_properties.md

 obj.myProp = 123;
 ```

-The equivalent can be done using N-API values with the following snippet:
+The equivalent can be done using Node-API values with the following snippet:

 ```c
 napi_status status = napi_generic_failure;